ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   These libraries are assumed to be findable by the configured linker tool, should need no path help, and can be specified by common linker shorthand for libraries.

-  For example, specifying `m` will include the math library per the gcc convention.
-The file itself on a Unix-like system will be `libm` and the gcc command line argument will be `-lm`.
+  For example, specifying `m` will include the math library per the GCC convention.
+The file itself on a Unix-like system will be `libm` and the `gcc` command line argument will be `-lm`.

   **Default**: `[]` (empty)